dankuck/dankuck.github.io/_posts/2017-01-04-glitch-art.md

     <a href="https://www.flickr.com/photos/downstream/23208918486">A man on a bike</a>
 </div>

-<a href="/glitcher/">The Glitcher</a> is at this link.
-For the next step, I'd like to give it a nice interface and have it implement several different random methods.
-Like occasionally changing a section of the data to random numbers.
+<a href="/glitcher/">The Glitcher</a> is at this link. <strike>For the next step, I'd like to give it a nice interface and have it implement several different random methods.
+Like occasionally changing a section of the data to random numbers.</strike> I added a few features that I described in this post: <a href="/2017/01/17/glitch-art-2.html">Glitcher 2.0</a>.